bartkamphorst/fsc-c/README.md

 * Repeat the previous step, only with the suffix '-overlap'.
 With the example code from the previous step, the field name would thus become 'fsc-c-1-overlap'.
 * Click on 'Apply' to save your changes.

-### Step four: Adding custom Javascript to actually store the FSC-C values
+### Step five: Adding custom Javascript to actually store the FSC-C values

 * Navigate to 'Question behavior' for this question, and click on 'JavaScript'.
 You will be shown a text editor with three predefined functions (addOnload, addOnReady, and addOnUnload).
 * Place your cursor in the addOnload function and paste in the following javascript: